 Graduate Tuition Discount & Participating Graduate Programs

-Coverdell Fellows are eligible for 50% off graduate tuition if accepted into one of Seton Hill's seven participating graduate programs:
+Coverdell Fellows are eligible for 50% off graduate tuition if accepted into one of Seton Hill's participating graduate programs:

 In order to qualify for the program, applicants must meet the admission requirements of the Seton Hill University graduate program of choice and must have completed service with the Peace Corps.

 Please visit the Forms & Documents page to download the program application, tuition discount form or Coverdell Fellows Program information sheet.

 For more information on the Paul D. Coverdell Fellows Program, please visit www.peacecorps.gov.